pymc-devs/pymc/sphinxdocs/modelfitting.rst

    concatenated before their covariance matrix is constructed.

-.. _sec:mcmc:
+.. _sec_mcmc:

 Markov chain Monte Carlo: the MCMC class
 ========================================

 The ``MCMC`` class implements PyMC's core business: producing 'traces' for a model's variables which, with careful thinning, can be considered independent joint samples from the posterior.
-See :ref:`chap:tutorial` for an example of basic usage.
+See :ref:`chap_tutorial` for an example of basic usage.

 ``MCMC``'s primary job is to create and coordinate a collection of 'step methods', each of which is responsible for updating one or more variables.
 The available step methods are described below.
-Instructions on how to create your own step method are available in :ref:`chap:extending`.
+Instructions on how to create your own step method are available in :ref:`chap_extending`.

 ``MCMC`` provides the following useful methods: